 Collecting the rims: You need cheap steel rims.
 Nothing fancy here.
-I had 2 old 14″ Volvo rims lying around but I needed 2 more so I turned to Craigslist and found 2 15″ BMW rims really cheap, only $25.
+I had 2 old 14″ Volvo rims lying around but I needed 2 more so I turned to Craigslist and found 2 15″ BMW rims cheap, only $25.
 This worked out pretty well since they would interlock when stacked.

 I grabbed a plasma cutter and removed the center section from one of the 14″ rims.
 You could use a sawzall or cutoff wheel too.

 I stacked the rims to get an idea of how tall it would be.
-Even with 4 rims it seemed a little short but I will add legs later to fix that.
+Even with 4 rims, it seemed a little short but I will add legs later to fix that.

 Cleaning everything up: These had the old fashion lead wheel weights.
-A chisel and hammer removed these pretty quick.
+A chisel and hammer removed these pretty quickly.
 A knife could be used to remove the valve stems but since I had the chisel in my hand, I used it to chop them off too.

-After that I ground the inside of the 15″ rims and the outside of the 14″ rims so I could weld them together.
+After that, I ground the inside of the 15″ rims and the outside of the 14″ rims so I could weld them together.

 Welding it together: I used little 1-inch stitch welds every 4 inches crisscrossing my way around the rims.
-I started with the top section but any way you feel comfortable works.
+I started with the top section but anyway you feel comfortable works.
 Just remember to stack them properly.